SenthurAthiban94/more-less/README.md

   continuous:false                                  // (optional) New Line for expand and shrink text.
 Default is FALSE }

-moreLess(config);       // Returns the dom elements to be rendered in to HTML
+moreLess(config);       // Returns the html String to be rendered in to HTML
 ```